The last year will probably go down as one of those defining moments

 Global Exchange - San Francisco, CA (USA)

-Institute for Policy Studies, Global Economy Project - Washington, DC
+Institute for Policy Studies, Global Economy Project - Washington,

 Jubilee 2000 Afrika Campaign - London, UK